Shop

 Special skills: Leading through friendship

-Jackie was born in approx. 1988 and was thought by her owner to be a male.
+Jackie was born in approx. 1988 and was thought by her owner to be male.
 She was sold by Stanstead Airport Zoo to a gentleman who wanted to breed from his two female capuchins.
 For the next 17 years, they lived together as pets in a converted garage with a tiny outdoor space.
 As her owner believed her to be male, Jackie was known as ‘Jacko'.
-Unsurprisingly, but thankfully, no babies were ever born to this group and when their previous owner contacted us to take all three on, Jackie's first change was her name!
+Unsurprisingly, no babies were ever born to this group, and when their previous owner contacted us to take all three on, Jackie's first change was her name!

-On arrival at Wild Futures Monkey Sanctuary, Jackie was underweight and displayed neurotic behaviours such has head twisting and pacing, due to being kept in a small space for so many years.
+On arrival at The Monkey Sanctuary, Jackie was underweight and displayed neurotic behaviours such has head twisting and pacing, due to being kept in a small space for so many years.
 Because of an inappropriate and poor diet, she developed type 2 diabetes and needs medication twice daily to control her condition.

 Primates are intelligent and sociable animals and being kept as pets is a lonely, under-stimulating existence that can lead to abnormal behaviours.
 These behaviours may remain with the monkeys for the rest of their lives, but with enough environmental stimulation, social company, and lots of territory space with access to branches and trees, we can help these monkeys recover and offer them a stable, stimulating, and social life at the Sanctuary.